Hire a named senior DPO, notified to the supervisory authority and ready for enterprise buyers, investors, and regulators, without a full-time salary.

 Documented privacy experience.
 Real prior privacy roles at recognizable organizations.
 Not just general counsel who picked up privacy.

 IAPP certifications.
-CIPP/E (Europe), CIPP/US (United States), CIPM (privacy management).
-The CIA (Certified Internal Auditor) is also valuable.
+CIPP/E (Europe), CIPP/US (United States), CIPM (privacy management), AIGP (AI Governance Professional).

 Sector relevance.
 Privacy work in healthcare is different from privacy work in SaaS.
 Look for experience matching your sector.